Chronoblog/gatsby-theme-chronoblog/packages/gatsby-theme-chronoblog/README.md

 **`draft`** - if content has `draft: true`, this content will not be on the site in any form.

+### frontmatter-placeholder

+After you understand the content of the starter, you can delete the default content and start filling the site with your own content.

+However, it is better to leave the file `content/links/frontmatter-placeholder` in place and do not delete it.
+This content still doesn’t appear on the site (since it has `draft: true`).
+But its existence prevents some errors related to Gatsby and GraphQL, which may appear on an empty site.

 ## Feed

 Feed displays site content.